-- 15. "emission allowance" means a financial instrument as defined in point (11) of Section C of Annex I of Directive [new MiFID]. - 16. "emission allowance market participant" means any person who enters into transactions, including the placing of orders to trade, in emission allowances. - 17. "issuer of a financial instrument" means an issuer as defined in Article 2(1)(h) of Directive 2003/71/EC16 - 18.
-"ACER" means the Agency for the Cooperation of Energy Regulators established under Regulation (EC) No. 713/200917. - 19. "wholesale energy product" has the same meaning as in Article 2(4) of [Regulation (EU) No...of the European Parliament and the Council on Wholesale Energy Market Integrity and Transparency]18. - 20. "national regulatory authority" has the same meaning as in Article 2(7) of [Regulation (EU) No...of the European Parliament and the Council on Wholesale Energy Market Integrity and Transparency]19.
+- 13. "stabilisation" means any purchase or offer to purchase relevant financial instruments, or any transaction in associated instruments equivalent thereto, by investment firms or credit institutions, which is undertaken in the context of a significant distribution of such relevant securities exclusively for supporting the market price of these relevant securities for a predetermined period of time, due to a selling pressure in such securities; - 14. "algorithmic trading" means trading of financial instruments using computer algorithms within the meaning of Article 4(1)(37) of Directive [new MiFID]. - 15. "emission allowance" means a financial instrument as defined in point (11) of Section C of Annex I of Directive [new MiFID]. - 16. "emission allowance market participant" means any person who enters into transactions, including the placing of orders to trade, in emission allowances. - 17. "issuer of a financial instrument" means an issuer as defined in Article 2(1)(h) of Directive $2003/71/EC^{17}$ . - 18.
+"ACER" means the Agency for the Cooperation of Energy Regulators established under Regulation (EC) No. 713/2009. - 19. "wholesale energy product" has the same meaning as in Article 2(4) of [Regulation (EU) No...of the European Parliament and the Council on Wholesale Energy Market Integrity and Transparency].